Bachelor of Arts (Honours) in Chinese and Bilingual Studies

-The BACBS programme aims to produce all-round graduates with (1) biliterate and trilingual proficiency, (2) good knowledge of language/sign-mediated communication especially in the contexts of East Asian and Anglo-American cultures, (3) profession-specific literacy and skills in corporate communication, and/or translation and interpreting, and/or linguistics and speech sciences, and (4) a basic understanding of the concepts underpinning the aforementioned outcomes.
+The BACBS programme aims to produce all-round graduates with (1) biliterate and trilingual proficiency, (2) a good knowledge of language/sign-mediated communication, especially in the contexts of East Asian and Anglo-American cultures, (3) profession-specific literacy and skills in corporate communication and/or translation and interpreting and/or linguistics and speech sciences, and (4) a basic understanding of the concepts underpinning the aforementioned outcomes.

-This programme is tailor-made for students who plan to develop their careers in translation, interpretation, linguistics and speech sciences, corporate communication, or other language related professions.
-The programme is multidisciplinary and thus well suited for students from the Arts, Commercial/Social Studies or Science streams, as long as they are interested in language and communication.
+This programme is tailor-made for students who plan to develop their careers in translation, interpretation, linguistics and speech sciences, corporate communication or other language-related professions.
+The programme is multidisciplinary and thus well suited for students from the arts, commerce/social studies or science streams, as long as they are interested in language and communication.

 Students with AD/HD qualifications are admitted to the senior year of the 4-year degree programme.
 They must complete the following Compulsory Subjects and the required number of Electives to fulfil the credit requirement for graduation.

 Students normally need to accumulate 60 academic credits plus 3 training credits to graduate with a Major in Chinese and Bilingual Studies.
 The exact credits required for each AD/HD holder will depend on the credits transferred.